-We have a \$2.5 million investment with a fair value that is not readily determinable and is recorded at cost.
+We have a \$4.3 million investment in a construction focused technology fund with a fair value that is not readily determinable and is recorded at cost.
 This investment is included in "Other Noncurrent Assets" in our Consolidated Balance Sheet and is reviewed quarterly for impairment.
 We did not recognize any impairments in the current year related to this investment.